You are listening to the Sean Hannity Radio Show podcast.

 It was the worst attack on our country since Pearl Harbor.

-Innocent men, women, and children whose lives were taken so needlessly.
+And even worse, because this was an attack on civilians, innocent men, women, and children whose lives were taken so needlessly.

-Each family here today represents a son or daughter, a sister or brother, a mother or father, who was taken from you on that terrible, terrible day.
+Each family here today represents a son or daughter, a sister or brother, a mother or father who was taken from you on that terrible, terrible day.

 But no force on earth can ever take away your memories, diminish your love, or break your will to endure and carry on and go forward.